Mite Hockey Manager Checklist

 - Schedule distant locations FIRST and on weekends.
 Consider travel route, time of year and time of event when scheduling (e.g., you don’t want to battle traffic to make a 6PM game in Joliet on a snowy Tuesday in January).

 - Familiarize yourself with the location of potential opponents rinks (i.e., rinks that are close should be scheduled last and may be scheduled on a weeknight if necessary).

-- Once the scheduling is complete you will need to put your games into the CUHL site.
+- Once scheduling is complete, enter your games into the CUHL site (see below).

 - Consider when you might also schedule a team holiday event or gathering prior to winter break.

-- Check Slush Fund: Confirm with your Treasurer that the slush fund balance is up to date and ask them to “true up” the fund with parents.
+- Check the slush fund: Confirm with your Treasurer that the slush fund balance is up to date and ask them to “true up” the fund with parents.

-- Final Party: Start to plan and end of season party (e.g., outdoor skate, pizza party, etc.) knowing how much you have to spend from the slush fund.
+- Plan a final party: Start to plan an end of season party (e.g., outdoor skate, pizza party) knowing how much you have to spend from the slush fund.

-- Coaches Gifts: Lavish team gifts are unnecessary and discouraged.
+- Get a coaches gifts: Lavish team gifts are unnecessary and discouraged.
 Approximately $100 per coach at the winter break and at the end of the season should be sufficient to convey a proper sense of appreciation.